kubernetes/website/content/en/docs/concepts/windows/intro.md

 ### Comparison with Linux {#compatibility-linux-similarities}

 Key Kubernetes elements work the same way in Windows as they do in Linux.
-This section refers to several key workload enablers and how they map to Windows.
+This section refers to several key workload abstractions and how they map to Windows.

 * [Pods](/docs/concepts/workloads/pods/)